“Nobody cares if you can't dance well. Just get up and dance. Great dancers are great because of their passion.” - Martha Graham

 Before you start learning how to dance, you need to choose the right dance teacher or instructor!
 You also need to think about the dance styles you're interested in and the abilities you want to work on.
 No matter what type of performer you want to be, you can find a tutor.

 Beginners often struggle to find the right tutor or dance workshop as they’re not sure what they’re supposed to be paying for.
-That’s why you should have a look at the reviews and testimonials left by the tutor’s other students so you can see how popular they are.
+That’s why you should have a look at the reviews and testimonials left by the tutor’s other students so you can see how popular they are, or if they don't have an online presence you can always talk to past or current students particularly if your child has friends taken the lessons, think you can see with their parents think.

 However, a teacher that works for one student may not work for another.
 It’s therefore essential that you make the right choice when choosing your tutor.
 Private dance lessons are becoming more and more popular and thanks to the huge variety on offer, you'll soon see why.